 Pittsburgh has become a magnet for feature film and television production — in the past 10 years, more than 50 major movies have been filmed in the area.
-This boom gives students in the cinema and digital arts department at Point Park University the opportunity to gain real-world experience just steps from campus.
+This boom gives students in the cinema arts department at Point Park University the opportunity to gain real-world experience just steps from campus.

 In addition to hosting major productions, Pittsburgh is home to several film festivals and offers an abundance of industry-related businesses, including production studios, casting agencies and TV stations where students can intern and gain hands-on experience.
 Learn more about opportunities for gaining real-world experience while at Point Park.